About this guide

 • Relinquish or resolve.

-For details of these strategies see the risk mitigation strategies in step 3 of our guidance based on our model policy.
+For details of these strategies see the risk mitigation strategies, which are based on our model policy.

 Usual approach